Skip navigation

 1. Parliaments and rankings

-This tab shows the structure of government, the rank for women's representation (based on the percentage of women in the lower house), the number of women elected, and the percentages of women in the chambers.
+This tab shows the structure of government, the rank for women's representation (based on the percentage of women in the lower house), the number of women elected, and the percentage of women in the chambers.

 2. Voting systems of parliaments